Hands together for Non-traditional

 I often say that a sign of maturity is awards that are set-up in an altruistic manner like this (vs those set-up often by the eventual winners – no names mentioned, you know who you are).
 They are officially called the EMMY AWARD FOR OUTSTAINDING CONTENT DISTRIBUTED VIA NON-TRADITIONAL DELIVERY PLATFORMS – notice how outstanding is spelt wrong on the website – people make mistakes – thats the wonderful world of cross-media entertainment for you!

-This award really is a new kid on the block and unlike the Emmy for general I first mentioned which has its own ceremony, this one is being squeezed in other general Daytime and Sports Emmy events – but it is a ‘real’ start.
+This award really is a new kid on the block and unlike the Emmy for general interactive I first mentioned which has its own ceremony, this one is being squeezed in other general Daytime and Sports Emmy events – but it is a ‘real’ start.
 Having been involved in cross-media and non-traditional (read, immature and a real pain to get working correctly) production for a long time – the effort in making something that exists across platforms is often multiplied many time.
-Like any complex service it is great that hard work and hopefully will be effectively ‘gong’ed’.
+Like any complex service it is great that hard work and hopefully innovation will be effectively ‘gong’ed’.

 Posted by Gary Hayes ©2006